Katze Blut im Stuhl

 Internal bleeding can also be caused by severe poisoning for example, through Rat poison .
 In addition to blood in the stool, poisoning often also causes diarrhea, vomiting, apathy and increased salivation.
 If you suspect this, contact a vet immediately and keep poisonous substances away from your cat as much as possible.

-Disease of the gastrointestinal tract
+disease of the gastrointestinal tract

 Numerous diseases and infections in the gastrointestinal tract can cause inflammation of the mucous membranes and associated bleeding.
 Possible causes include:

-Inflammation of the anus
+inflammation of the anus

-Inflammation of the anus at the end of the intestine can also cause blood in the stool.
-These include, for example, Anal gland inflammation (also Anal sac inflammation called) or Hemorrhoids .
-In the latter case, in the advanced stage conspicuous knots outside the anus to discover.
+Inflammations of the anus at the end of the intestine can also cause blood in the stool.
+These include, for example, anal gland inflammation (also anal sac inflammation called) or Hemorrhoids .
+In the latter case, in the advanced stage conspicuous nodes outside the anus to discover.
 Both diseases are often accompanied by sensitivity to touch, itching, pain during bowel movements, redness of the anus and increased licking of the anal area.
 A typical behavior of affected cats is what is known as " sledding ": the cat pulls itself forward with its front paws and slides back and forth on the floor with its bottom - this can be very painful for the cat and cause further wounds and bleeding.
 Some cats, on the other hand, completely avoid sitting and putting any strain on their bottom - you should also be careful here.

-Infestation with parasites
+infestation with parasites

 Blood in your cat’s stool may also be due to parasites such as Giardia or worms These attack the mucous membranes in the stomach and intestines and cause bleeding.
 Cats affected by Giardia or worms often suffer from bloody diarrhea, vomiting, weight loss, dull fur and tiredness.
 Sometimes you can also find parts of worms in the animal's stool or vomit and thus know straight away what is wrong with your furry friend.
 Regular deworming Helps your cat control parasite infestation and prevent worse consequences.

-Food intolerance or allergy
+food intolerance or allergy

-Bleeding in the nose and mouth
+bleeding in the nose and mouth

-Blood in urine
+blood in the urine

 Treatment of blood in the stool

 Regardless of whether it is blood in your cat's stool or urine: If you discover blood in the litter box, you should immediately call a vet The large number and seriousness of the possible causes makes prompt and professional treatment the top priority.
 To successfully treat blood in the stool, the exact cause must first be determined.
-To make the diagnosis, the veterinarian will examine your cat in detail: A Fecal sample can provide valuable information – so if possible, take a stool sample with you at the first vet visit.
-Blood and urine samples as well as X-ray and ultrasound examinations can help the veterinarian with his diagnosis.
-If there is a suspicion of intestinal disease, the doctor may also carry out a Endoscopy through.
+To make the diagnosis, the veterinarian will examine your cat in detail: A stool sample can provide valuable information – so if possible, take a stool sample with you at the first vet visit. blood and urine samples as well as X-ray and ultrasound examinations can help the veterinarian with his diagnosis.
+If there is a suspicion of intestinal disease, the doctor may also carry out a endoscopy through.

 In the case of gastrointestinal complaints, it is important that your cat's digestion is not put under additional strain and that it consumes sufficient nutrients at the same time.
 For this purpose, we at KATTOVIT have easily digestible light food in our Gastro range developed to provide your cat with valuable electrolytes in case of diarrhea and digestive problems .